For information on the major and minor in ART please go to the Art page of this bulletin.

 The Integrated Writing Requirement for the Art History major is fulfilled by completion of three courses at the advanced level.

 A minor in Art History consists of six courses in that discipline.
 It is possible to major in Art and minor in Art History or vice versa.
-Minors who are not majors in either Art or Art History may take one course in the other discipline for credit toward the minor, with approval.
+Minors who are not majors in either Art or Art History may take one course in the other discipline for credit toward the minor, with approval of the Director of Undergraduate Studies.
 For Art History minors, at least four courses must be taken within the department.

 6 Art History courses: